-The late Dr. Maureen O’Sullivan from the University of San Francisco, along with renowned expert Dr. Paul Ekman, completed a scientific study called The Wizards Project, which identified 50 people with an exceptional ability to spot lies after testing more than 15,000 people.
+The late Dr. Maureen O’Sullivan from the University of San Francisco, along with renowned expert in deception Dr. Paul Ekman, completed a scientific study called The Wizards Project, which identified 50 people with an exceptional ability to spot lies after testing more than 15,000 people over a 20 year span.
 They call these people “Truth Wizards” (wizard meaning ‘sage’, a person of amazing skill or accomplishment).
+These experts are not mystic or psychic.
+They rely on concrete clues to deception that when pointed out, most people can clearly see.
+The question is, why do most people miss the clues initially and only a select few see them?
+Science has yet to answer this question.

-Renee (also known as “Eyes for Lies”) is one of the 50 people identified in the study.
-There is no centralized place to read about the research outside of a large collection of articles citations, which can be provided upon request.
-Below are links to many articles on the Internet that discuss the study.
+Renee, also known as “Eyes for Lies”, is one of the 50 people identified in the study.
+There is no centralized place to read about the research outside of a large collection of article citations, which can be provided upon request.
+Below are links to many articles on the internet that discuss the study.

 - The Chicago Sun-Times: Truth Wizards know when you’ve been lying